-Feedback on the MARM process - such as how it was applied, whether it led to meaningful change, and its overall effectiveness - can be submitted to the GSAB MARM Co-ordinator using the MARM Feedback Forms - Links for these can be found at the end of this document.
+Feedback on the MARM process - such as how it was applied, its impact, and overall effectiveness - should be submitted at the end of the process using the feedback form links provided by the MARM Coordinator after they receive your completed closure form.

+These links are also available at the end of this document if needed.